Found a Peanut: Appearance in popular culture

 "Found a Peanut" is mentioned as a "famous Guide chant" in Dorothea Moore's 1934 book Judy, Patrol Leader.

 The song appears in the 1949 film A Letter to Three Wives.

 The song appears in the film Tromeo and Juliet in a scene in which a family in a car sings a song before getting into an accident.
 In the following scene, the character Detective Scalus says, "They found a peanut, all right, a peanut of death!"

 The song also appears at the opening of the opera The Abduction of Figaro by Peter Schickele (P.D.Q.
 Bach).

+The song is the title of the play "Found a Peanut" by Donald Margulies.
+The character Jeffery Smolowitz sings the song.

 The song appeared on This Morning with Richard Not Judy with Stewart Lee and Richard Herring.

 In the 1994 American satirical comedy Serial Mom, Beverly Sutphin (played by Kathleen Turner) sings the song with her fellow prisoners as they ride on a bus en route to court.

 Macabre, the self-proclaimed Murder-Metal band from Chicago, released a version on their 2002 Morbid Campfire Songs album.

 A version appears on the 2009 album Dracula Boots by Kid Congo and the Pink Monkey Birds.

 A version with somewhat different lyrics was released by Thee Midniters in 1966.

 The Kidsongs Kids and their camp counselors Eddie and Monica sing this song on A Day at Camp (1989) during their campfire medley.

 Mentioned in Marc Maron's 2015 comedy special More Later.